 Another review released in October 2015 concluded that Condor Liberation is suitable for service in the Channel Islands, and that her failures of 2015 were usual on a new ship, and that they would become less frequent as the ship gets older.
 It only highlights too short turnarounds times in port, resulting in much of her delays.

 However on 15th March 2016, Condor Liberation's operating licence was suspended by British and French coastguards, following several deficiency on board.
 Condor Liberation resumed service on 18th March, after required works were done to fix the issues.
 Condor Ferries was then asked to charter in Normandie Express to cover for further disruptions during the Eastern period, which has never been done.

 However, Condor Liberation has been well received by French customers.
-She is now expected to replace Condor Rapide from late-2017.
+She was then expected to replace Condor Rapide from late-2017.

 One year ago, the HSC Condor Liberation was introduced on the route connecting the Channel Islands and the UK replacing HSC Condor Express and HSC Condor Vitesse.
 During the winter season, when HSC Condor Rapide, the remaining 86m catamaran built par Incat in the late-90s still owned by Condor Ferries, undergoes essential maintenance, the HSC Condor Liberation operates a through UK – France service.

 The HSC Condor Liberation was initially given a warm welcome by the public, but soon became unpopular owing to teething problems and allege problems of stability whatever the sea conditions.

 Our team had been wanting to try the HSC Condor Liberation to make up our own mind, that's why we decided to cross between Jersey and St-Malo on 12th March.
 On that day, the weather conditions were clement, with no more than 0.50cm waves and almost no wind, the crossing was to be perfect as the crew said before departure.
 Here is our report about HSC Condor Liberation.